 General and administrative expenses consist primarily of salaries and related expenses and professional services fees and includes accounting, administration, office and public company costs.
 We anticipate that general and administrative expenses will increase as a result of the expected expansion of our operations, facilities and other activities associated with the planned expansion of our business.
-As an Australian listed company also recently listed in the U.S., we operate in an increasingly demanding regulatory environment which requires us to comply with the Sarbanes-Oxley Act of 2002 and the related rules and regulations of the Securities and Exchange Commission, expanded disclosures, accelerated reporting requirements and more complex accounting rules.
+As an Australian listed company also listed in the U.S., we operate in an increasingly demanding regulatory environment which requires us to comply with the Sarbanes-Oxley Act of 2002 and the related rules and regulations of the Securities and Exchange Commission, expanded disclosures, accelerated reporting requirements and complex accounting rules.
 Responsibilities required by the Sarbanes-Oxley Act include establishing corporate oversight and adequate internal control.
-We also expect to incur additional costs for insurance and other professional fees associated with the quotation of our ordinary shares in the form of ADSs and becoming a public company in the U.S.